oxc-project/oxc/README.md

 npx oxlint@latest
 ```

-We also plan to port essential plugins such as [eslint-plugin-import] and [eslint-plugin-jest].

 #### 🏆 Linter Performance

 The linter is 50 - 100 times faster than [ESLint] depending on the number of rules and number of CPU cores used.
 It completes in less than a second for most codebases with a few hundred files and completes in a few seconds for
 larger monorepos.
 See [bench-javascript-linter](https://github.com/Boshen/bench-javascript-linter) for details.

-As an upside, the binary is approximately 3MB, whereas [ESLint] and its associated plugin dependencies can easily exceed 100.
+As an upside, the binary is approximately 5MB, whereas [ESLint] and its associated plugin dependencies can easily exceed 100.

 You may also download the linter binary from the [latest release tag](https://github.com/oxc-project/oxc/releases/latest) as a standalone binary,
 this lets you run the linter without a Node.js installation in your CI.